 A showreel is one of the most crucial tools you’ll ever create as an actor.
 Think of it as a CV that literally shows your greatest acting moments on camera.

-Your showreel portfolio should speak for itself, which is why you want to choose the content carefully.
+Your showreel portfolio should speak for itself, which is why you want the content to be someone you are 100% proud of.
 Start with your best work and keep each clip brief.

 So, what are the benefits of a killer showreel?
 Here are 20 to consider when selecting what showreel scenes, you’ll use.